 ‘You might’ve done.’
 Harry feigned thought.
 ‘But perhaps you’re just going even more senile than you already are.’

 ‘Ungrateful little wretch.’
 Salazar muttered a few choice words in parseltongue.
 ‘You can go to the Room of Requirement, then come back here and repeat the time in the Chamber.
-Prevents you seeing yourself, too, though since you know what you’re going to be doing, it shouldn’t really be an issue.’
+Prevents you from seeing yourself, too, though since you know what you’re going to be doing, it shouldn’t really be an issue.’

 Salazar snorted.
 ‘Why on earth would the entirety of existence disappear because there’s two of you for a short while.
 Even you can’t cause that much trouble.’
 He shook his head.
 ‘Time and space are flexible things, not straight lines.
 The time-turner just helps bend them a bit further around yourself.’